riceissa/dlw-tutorial-post/post.md

 # Introduction

-[Donations List Website](https://donations.vipulnaik.com/) (DLW) is a website that tracks the donations of individuals (mostly in the effective altruism and rationality communities), private foundations, and other entities.
+[Donations List Website](https://donations.vipulnaik.com/) (DLW) is a website that tracks the public or explicitly shared donations of individuals (mostly in the effective altruism and rationality communities), private foundations, and other entities.
 The website is created and maintained by [Vipul Naik](http://effective-altruism.com/user/vipulnaik/), with [contributions](https://contractwork.vipulnaik.com/venue.php?venue=Donations+list+website)